Travel Registration FAQs

 Even if your program processed your registration, you’re still responsible for keeping the information up-to-date (e.g. if phone numbers or itineraries change).

-While you can’t log in to the site directly to verify others’ registrations, undergraduate program administrators can request a verification report from the Office of International Education (OIE).
+While you can’t log in to the site or app to verify others’ registrations, undergraduate program administrators can request a verification report from the Office of International Education (OIE).
 OIE manages a database that tracks and reports on the status of undergraduate students' travel requirements.
 Contact Camila Nardozzi or Nicole Garcia in OIE to request a report.

 To check on the status of graduate student travel registrations, call us at +1-617-495-1111.